Creating cultures of inclusion

 I work with schools, organizations, and families to ensure every child is included in their community.

-Kade is the Director of Education for PINE, the Program for Inclusion and Neurodiversity Education, and consults for NYU, Understood, other organizations and families.
+Kade is the Director of Education for PINE, the Program for Inclusion and Neurodiversity Education, and has consulted for NYU, Understood, other organizations and families.